isomerpages/nlb-biblioasia/_apr-2010/Green Matters: The Environment and Sustainability Collection at the Lee Kong Chian Reference Library.md

 Since identifying clean technology as a strategic part of a sustainable economy, the Singapore government has committed $700 million6 for R&D and manpower training to grow the sector.
 Clean technology or “clean-tech” is applied in a broad range of industries, including energy, water, manufacturing, advanced materials and transportation.
 Examples of clean-tech are solar and wind energy, water filtration and electric vehicles.

 To support the information needs of this rapidly emerging field, the library has built a collection of key publications on market trends, investment, technological and economic aspects of renewable energy.
-Recent titles include: Global energy transformation: Four necessary steps to make clean energy the next success story (Larson, 2009), Clean money: Picking winners in the green tech boom (Rubino, 2009) and The clean tech revolution: Discover the top trends, technologies, and companies to watch (Pernick & Wilder, 2008).
+Recent titles include: *Global energy transformation: Four necessary steps to make clean energy the next success story* (Larson, 2009), *Clean money: Picking winners in the green tech boom* (Rubino, 2009) and *The clean tech revolution: Discover the top trends, technologies, and companies to watch* (Pernick & Wilder, 2008).

+The push for environmental and water technologies (EWT) industry has also thrown up new and exciting challenges for those in the engineering fields.
+Job seekers and practicing engineers looking to strengthen their career prospects can refer to titles like *Alternative energy systems and application* (Hodge, 2010) and *Energy systems engineering: Evaluation and implementation* (Vanek & Albright, 2008), *The Yaws handbook of properties for environmental and green engineering* (Yaws, 2008) and *Handbook of environmental engineering calculations* (Lee & Lin, 2007).

+Online databases7 , such as IEEE/IET electronic library, SpringerLink, Nature.com and Proquest Science offer, premium content from international journals and reports.
+Library users can access these resources at the library or at home.
+Some of the periodicals available are *Energy Design Update*, *Energy Compass*, *Energy Engineering*, *Energy Intelligence*, *The Energy Journal*, *The Journal of Energy Markets*, *Water & Wastewater International, Water Environment Research and Journal of Water Resource and Protection*.

+#### **Going Green**
+Green is now mainstream.
+A National Geographic survey, Greendex8 shows that consumers are buying more green products even during the economic crisis of 2008.
+Companies are introducing new greener products.
+Books on green marketing and green business like *The truth about green business* (Friend & Kordesch & Privitt, 2009), *Harvard Business Review on green business strategy* (Harvard business review, 2007) and *Strategies for the green economy: Opportunities and challenges in the new world of business* (Makower & Pike, 2009) are relevant to this segment of readers.

+However, media experts9 warn that marketing strategies dubbed “greenwashing” could be leading the eco-conscious astray as more companies are making false or misleading green marketing claim.

+With pressing interest in green economy, organisations are adapting to new environmental policy and regulations.
+Others are developing strategies for sustainable business or “green” their operation.
+Policy makers and business stakeholders wondering how policy decisions come about can be better informed from books such as Environmental policy analysis and practice (Greenberg, 2007).
+The author explains clearly how all policy considerations are broken down and tools that are widely used in policy analysis.